-Q: I am currently working on an H1-B visa & fear that I may be laid-off soon.
-I have my EAD & it has been more than 180 days since my I-485 was filed.
-Can I work for a new employer by filing an H1-B transfer if I don't want to use my EAD?
-What would be my status if I can't find a job for a month or two after lay-off?
+Q: I am currently working on an H1-B visa and fear that I may be laid-off soon.
+I have my EAD, and it has been more than 180 days since my I-485 was filed.
+Can I work for a new employer by filing an H1-B transfer if I don’t want to use my EAD?
+What would my status be if I can’t find a job for a month or two after lay-off?
 Can I file for an H1-B transfer once I get a job after a month or two?

 A: It would be advisable to use your EAD to secure alternate employment as you can start work immediately without having your new employer file an H-1B petition, and if you are unable to find new employment quickly, you will remain in legal status.
 However, as long as you remain in valid H-1B status, you can choose to have your new employer file an H-1B petition on your behalf.
 As soon as the new employer submits an H-1B petition on your behalf, you can begin working for your new employer.

 Q: While working on an H1 visa, what are the liabilities of my employer if I am terminated (laid off)?

 A: H1 worker must get the same benefits as U.S. workers, in terms of severance package, health insurance continuation at employee’s expense (COBRA), etc. Even though your employer must pay for return flight expenses for you and your dependents, this does not happen often since most H1 workers find another job with a new employer in the U.S. By the way, if your employer gives you air tickets to go back to your home country, and you find another job, you can’t cash that air ticket or try to buy “Air Ticket Protection” insurance to cash that ticket.

 Q: My employer is unable to find contract work for me at the client site, I have not been receiving pay stubs for the last 3 months, and they forced me to give a letter of leave of absence 3 months ago.
 Last week, I got a letter from my employer stating that I am given one month’s time to look for another job.
 Am I out of status?